wormhole-foundation/wormhole/docs/operations.md

 considered ready as soon as it has successfully connected to all chains and started processing requests.

 This is **only for startup signalling** - it will not tell whether it *stopped* processing requests at some later point.
+Once it's true, it stays true!
 Use metrics to figure that out.

 #### `/metrics`